hannesdatta/course-odcm/content/docs/tutorials/_index.md

     - Modularize code, by using functions and loops
     - Handle retrieval errors using try and except statements
     - Make use of timers to emulate user behavior (e.g., `time.sleep(1)`)

-    ## Prerequisites
-    - Download this notebook and open it in Jupyter Notebook

-    ## Details
-    -

-3. APIs 101
-  - Do
-    - Applications: Twitter API (with authentication)
-    - Ideally not with a pre-made package: requests.
-    - Ideally data from different endpoints
-    - JSON file structures
-  - Practice
-    - Extend to other end points?
-    - Extensive parsing exercises

 4. Web Scraping Advanced
   - Site interaction with Netflix.com (?) + scrolling